 Fast, effortless and 100% online.

-We know that setting up as a sole trader can be confusing, so we put together this list of answers to questions you might have.
+We know that setting up as a sole trader can be confusing, that’s why we’re answering all of your questions.

 If you earn less than £1,000 in the tax year, you don’t need to do a tax return.

-You can trade under your own name if you want, or you can choose another name.
+You can trade under your own name, or you can choose another name.
+The choice is yours!

 You’ll need to register for VAT only if you meet any of the follow criteria:

 Find out how to register for VAT here.

 Need a hand filing your tax return?
 Let us help! 🙋

 Our accredited accountants can sort your Self Assessment in as little as 48 hours, find out more here.